International Development Studies

 IDSD14H3 - Directed Reading

 The goal of the course is for students to examine in a more extensive fashion the academic literature on a particular topic in International Development Studies not covered by existing course offering.
 Courses will normally only be available to students in their final year of study at UTSC.
-Students must obtain consent from the CCDS Associate Director before registering for this course.
+It is the student's responsibility to find a faculty member who is willing to supervise the course, and the students must obtain consent from the supervising instructor and from the Chair/Associate Chair of the Department of Global Development Studies before registering for this course.

 IDSD15H3 - Directed Research

 The goal of the course is for students to prepare and write a senior undergraduate research paper in International Development Studies.
 For upper-level students whose interests are not covered in one of the other courses normally offered.
 Courses will normally only be available to students in their final year of study at UTSC.
-Students must obtain consent from the CCDS Associate Director before registering for this course.
+It is the student's responsibility to find a faculty member who is willing to supervise the course, and the students must obtain consent from the supervising instructor and from the Chair/Associate Chair of the Department of Global Development Studies before registering for this course.

 Prerequisite: 12.0 credits including IDSA01H3 and permission of the instructor